 - Getting regular exercise

 - Reducing stress

-In conclusion, radish microgreens can be a powerful natural remedy for allergies.
+Ok, maybe "forever" is pushing it a bit, but, radish microgreens can be a powerful natural remedy for allergies.
 By taking radish microgreen supplements or incorporating them into your diet, you can get more glucosinolates, which reduce inflammation and boost antioxidant levels, and get more anthocyanins which have been show to stop the production of histamine.
 These can help relieve allergy symptoms like sneezing, runny nose, and itchy eyes.
 You can even grow radish microgreens at home.
 Then, add them to a variety of dishes for a burst of flavor and nutrition.